-SECTION VII - OTHER MULTILATERAL OR BILATERAL FUNDING AGENCIES
+SUB-SECTION III.4 - OTHER MULTILATERAL OR BILATERAL FUNDING AGENCIES

-- 1. The Bank may decide to rely on the ES requirements, standards, due diligence and monitoring activities of other agencies for (i) a Project it jointly finances with other multilateral/bilateral funding agencies for which it agrees to use a common approach for the assessment and management of ES risks and impacts; and (ii) Associated Facilities funded by other multilateral/bilateral funding agencies. - 2.
+- The Bank may decide to rely on the ES requirements, standards, due diligence and monitoring activities of other agencies for (i) a Project it jointly finances with other multilateral/bilateral funding agencies for which it agrees to use a common approach for the assessment and management of ES risks and impacts; and (ii) Associated Facilities funded by other multilateral/bilateral funding agencies. - 2.
 In determining whether the common approach or the requirements referred to in paragraph 1 are acceptable, the Bank takes into account the policies, standards and implementation procedures of the multilateral or bilateral funding agencies.
 Depending on the significance of specific risks and impacts of the project, the development of a common approach may involve analysis that will enable such an approach to satisfy the relevant requirements of the ESSs. - 3.
 Where the Bank has agreed to apply a common approach or to rely on the requirements of other agencies, the Bank may choose to rely on the ES due diligence, monitoring and implementation support conducted by such agencies. - 4.
-Where the Bank chooses to rely on the activities of other agencies for preparation or implementation support, the Bank concludes written arrangements with such agencies and the Borrower, so that the Bank is kept adequately informed on an ongoing basis of: - a. the status of the Project's compliance with the agreed ES requirements; - b. any material changes to the agencies' ES policies and procedures; and - c. the material consistency of the implementation of the proposed Project with the objectives of the ESSs. - 5.
-The Bank records agreement related to the following in the Legal Agreement, including the ESCP, and in the PAD: - a. a common approach for the assessment and management of ES risks and impacts of a Project or Associated Facilities; - to apply the requirements of other multilateral or bilateral funding agencies for the assessment and management of ES risks and impacts of a Project involving an FI; or - c. to apply the requirements of other multilateral or bilateral funding agencies for the assessment and management of ES risks and impacts of a Project involving Associated Facilities.
+Where the Bank chooses to rely on the activities of other agencies for preparation or implementation support, the Bank concludes written arrangements with such agencies and the Borrower, so that the Bank is kept adequately informed on an ongoing basis of: - a. the status of the Project's compliance with the agreed ES requirements;

-6. The measures and actions that have been agreed with such agencies and the Borrower are included in the ESCP.
+- b. any material changes to the agencies' ES policies and procedures; and - c. the material consistency of the implementation of the proposed Project with the objectives of the ESSs. - 5.
+The Bank records agreement related to the following in the legal agreement, including the ESCP, and in the PAD: - a. a common approach for the assessment and management of ES risks and impacts of a Project or Associated Facilities; - b. to apply the requirements of other multilateral or bilateral funding agencies for the assessment and management of ES risks and impacts of a Project involving an FI; or - c. to apply the requirements of other multilateral or bilateral funding agencies for the assessment and management of ES risks and impacts of a Project involving Associated Facilities. - 6.
+The measures and actions that have been agreed with such agencies and the Borrower are included in the ESCP.

-SECTION VIII - MONITORING AND IMPLEMENTATION SUPPORT
+SUB-SECTION III.5 - MONITORING AND IMPLEMENTATION SUPPORT

-- In accordance with the ES Policy, the Bank carries out its own due diligence, proportionate to the nature and potential significance of the Project's environmental and social risks and impacts, including regular reviews of the environmental and social performance of the Project, in accordance with the requirements of the Legal Agreement, including the ESCP.
-Review activities reflect the type and scope of the requirements, and include as appropriate: - a. reviewing the ES monitoring reports submitted by the Borrower; - b. reviewing the Borrower's systems for oversight of ESCP implementation and adequacy of resources for such oversight; - c. conducting selective site visits, as necessary; - d. reviewing the stakeholder engagement process; - e. reviewing project-related information that becomes available; - f. reviewing the Borrower's compliance with ES requirements, including covenants, disbursement conditions prior to all disbursements, and the ESCP; - g. advising the Borrower on how to manage ES Project issues; and - h. communicating to the Borrower of failure to comply with the ES requirements, and initiating remedies if the Borrower fails to (re)establish compliance.
+- In accordance with the Environmental and Social Policy, the Bank carries out its own due diligence, proportionate to the nature and potential significance of the Project's environmental and social risks and impacts, including regular reviews of the environmental and social performance of the Project, in accordance with the requirements of the legal agreements and the ESCP.
+Review activities reflect the type and scope of the requirements, and include as appropriate: - a. reviewing the ES monitoring reports submitted by the Borrower; - b. reviewing the Borrower's systems for oversight of ESCP implementation and adequacy of resources for such oversight; - c. conducting selective site visits, as necessary; - d. reviewing the stakeholder engagement process and functioning of the Project's grievance mechanism; - e. reviewing project-related information that becomes available; - f. reviewing the Borrower's compliance with ES requirements, including covenants, effectiveness and disbursement conditions, and the ESCP;